 Invoicing 101: Best Practices

 When you’re getting started as a freelancer, the “business” side of small business can be overwhelming.
 You want to focus on your clients and your work, but at the same time, you need to handle administrative duties like invoicing, and you want everything to look professional.
 Luckily, the learning curve for invoicing isn’t too steep.
-There are simple, affordable (and even free) software options like Invoice Maker and Wave that will set you up with invoice templates, guide you through what to include, and process your payments, freeing you up to do what you do best.Make an Invoice Now
+There are simple, affordable (and even free) software options like Invoice Maker and Wave that will set you up with invoice templates, guide you through what to include, and process your payments, freeing you up to do what you do best.Make a Free Invoice Now

 Best Practices for Invoicing